enPlace/react-Battleship/README.md

 - In example 2, we _do_ get a sunk ship, but there is an extra hit square that hasn't been sunk.
 Again, a human would realize that this is another ship to hone in on.

 ## Using a stack to manage the attack
-A straightforward way to handle this is to use stacks to make sure that we are sinking all of the ships that we hit.
-We'll start off with two empty arrays, hitArray and targetStack:
+A straightforward way to handle this is to use a stack to make sure that we are sinking all of the ships that we hit.
+At the end of an attack along an axis, we can check to see if any coordinates belong to unsunk ships.
+If so, we push them into the stack.
+Before starting a new hunt for another ship, check the stack.
+If there are coordinates in the stack, shift the 0th coordinates from the stack and start the honeIn phase again.

+To implement this, we'll start off with two empty arrays, hitArray and targetStack:
 ```js
 let targetStack = [];
 let hitArray = [];